zulip/zulip/docs/testing/manual-testing.md

 through the following views for Cordelia (and have Hamlet send new messages after each narrow):

-- Go to Home view.
+- Go to All Messages view.
 - Go to Private Messages view.
 - Go to Private Messages w/Hamlet.
 - Go to Private Messages w/Hamlet and Othello.